softpak/HOSE/README.md

 `A flexible tube conveying data.`

 ####Minecraft Server with Multi-core CPU.
-Now I use some parallel and Callable functions.
+ForkJoin maybe the way to solve ticking issues.

+*   Working on 1.9 now.
-*   It`s based on SpigotMC v1.8.8 And is compatible with v1.8 and above.
+*   It`s based on SpigotMC v1.9.
 See http://www.spigotmc.org/ for details.

 ####Software & Hardware Requirements

 Software :
 *   OS : Anything that can run JDK or other JVM.
-*   JVM : Oricale & Open JDK 1.6 or higher.
+*   JVM : Oricale & Open JDK 1.7 or higher.

 Hardware :
 *   CPU : Any muilti-core CPUs.

 ####Test Server
 *     IP address : 220.132.245.136:25585 (static)
-*     Version : 1.8 ~ 1.8.9
+*     Version : 1.8 ~ 1.8.8
 *     Rule : `DO NOT interfere other players.
 Otherwise, you can find a wild open space to do things you like to test this server except red stone clock devices.
 Most of players are Taiwanese.
 If you are getting lag.
 You can try /gc command to check the ticks.
 Maybe your FPS is too low .
 You are welcome to leave any messages.`

 ####How to build this patch